konfuzio-ai/konfuzio-sdk/docs/web/on_premises.md

 _This is mandatory.
 Type: string_

 ##### DATABASE_URL
-Please enter a Postgres Database (https://github.com/kennethreitz/dj-database-url#url-schema).
+Please enter a Postgres Database in the format of "postgres://USER:PASSWORD@HOST:PORT/NAME" (https://github.com/kennethreitz/dj-database-url#url-schema).

 _This is mandatory.
 Type: string_